FDA may consider ban on menthol cigarettes as response to citizen petition

 RALEIGH, N.C.
-(WNCN) — In 2013, a citizen petition filed by the Public Health Law Center and partners, called on the FDA to prohibit menthol in cigarettes.
+(WNCN) — In 2013, a citizen petition filed by the Public Health Law Center and partners, called on the Federal Drug Administration (FDA) to prohibit menthol in cigarettes.

 Now, about eight years later, the FDA is set to finally respond to the litigation — a unique regulatory tool that allows the public to request the agency consider policy changes — which could end up in a ban of the tobacco products.